 Like any other form of addiction, a ketamine addiction can quickly take over a person’s life even without the uncomfortable withdrawal effects that come with other forms of addiction.
 Without needed treatment help, the brain will develop a growing tolerance for ketamine effects that only works to intensify drug cravings and strengthen the addiction cycle along the way.

-If you suspect you or someone you know may be struggling with ketamine addiction and need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with ketamine addiction and need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-915-1270 (Who Answers?) to speak with one of our addictions specialists.